expo/fyi/first-android-submission.md

 > [!NOTE]
 > After you have submitted your app manually through Play Console, you will be able to use `eas submit -p android` for subsequent submissions.

+> [!DISCLAIMER]
+> Eventually, Google Play Console dashboard gets updated and to keep track of those changes is out of our scope.
+If you find something from this guide does not align with the Play Console, open an issue to let us know.

 ## Steps to create your first release

 1. Open [Google Play Console](https://play.google.com/apps/publish/) and click **Create app**.